 Finding a doctor who can expertly diagnose and treat your joint pain is one of the most important decisions you will make regarding your care.

-Our board-certified orthopedic surgeons at Orthopedic Specialists & Sports Medicine, Edward L. Westerheide, M.D., Brad L. Bernacki, M.D., and Alex Tancevski, M.D., are specialty-trained in diagnosing and treating a variety of orthopedic injuries and conditions.
+Our board-certified orthopedic surgeons at Orthopedic Specialists & Sports Medicine, Edward L. Westerheide, M.D., Brad L. Bernacki, M.D., Alex Tancevski, M.D., and Benjamin W. Burkett, M.D., are specialty-trained in diagnosing and treating a variety of orthopedic injuries and conditions.
 Our doctors always strive to find a conservative treatment option for you first, like physical therapy or injections, before recommending surgery.
 However, if surgery is the best option, our surgeons have extensive experience in performing surgical procedures, such as shoulder replacement, knee replacement, partial knee replacement, hip replacement, or reverse total shoulder replacement.
 Our surgeons are dedicated to providing compassionate, expert orthopedic care to get you moving and keep you active.

 Taking a team approach, our joint replacement surgeons work closely with our specialty-trained therapy team.
 Our therapists provide expert physical therapy services and will tailor a treatment plan to your individual needs in order to restore function and get you back to the life you love.